• Skip to content

-Creating a fully funded emergency fund should be the first step for people trying to get their finances in order.
+Creating a fully funded emergency fund should be the first step for people trying to achieve financial independence.

 These days the average American only has about $400 of emergency cash on hand.
 That’s hardly enough to pay for a month’s worth of food, let alone other basic needs such as housing and utilities.